Application Security Management is not supported for your selected Datadog site ().

 API security

-API security is in private beta.
+API security is in Preview.

 Datadog Application Security provides visibility into threats targeting your APIs.
 Use the API Catalog to monitor API health and performance metrics, where you can view attacks targeting your APIs.
 This view includes the attacker’s IP and authentication information, as well as request headers showing details about how the attack was formed.
 Using both Application Security and API management, you can maintain a comprehensive view of your API attack surface, and respond to mitigate threats.